rage/programming-23/data/part-2/1-programming_terminology.md

 Similarly to natural languages, the _syntax_ of a programming language determines how the code of a program should be written.
 Each programming language has their own specific syntax.

-The syntax of Python specifies, among other things, that the first line of an `if`-statement should end in a colon character, and the block of the statement should be indented:
+The syntax of Python specifies, among other things, that the first line of an `if` statement should end in a colon character, and the block of the statement should be indented:

 ```python
 if name == "Anna":